 Another thing that you’ll notice in these shots is that I generally have the model’s head essentially in a box, very small turns.
 Nothing big or dramatic where she’s looking off or away from the camera.
 The reason for that is because these photographs are going in her modeling portfolio.
 The goal here is to sell her, to sell her personality and her ability to show lots of different emotions.
 By having her eyes closer to the camera I’m getting more impact from them.
 I’m not saying that it’s a rule that you have to have your model staring down the barrel of your lens, but hey, if they’re that beautiful, why not?
 In the case of these shots where I’m trying to market her, it’s imperative that I don’t lose the impact of those beautiful eyes.

 There you have it!
 A simple, one light, direct flash glamour shot.
 Make sure you check out part 2 of this set where I’ll walk you through Photoshop and how I assembled the five images to make the final composite.
-For now, remember that your best shot is your next shot.
+So until next time, gang, go pick up that camera and shoot something because your BEST shot is your NEXT shot.
 So keep learning, keep thinking, and keep shooting.
 Adios!